Ucheokolo/Aavegotchi_Alchemica_Facet_Review_Report/Contract audit.md

 2. "LibAlchemica"; Which contains the function logics for the Alchemica Facet.
 3. "RealmFacet"; Which is the code base implementation of Realm Parcel in [Gotchiverse](https://wiki.aavegotchi.com/en/gotchiverse)
 4. "LibMeta.sol";
-5. "VRFCoordinatorV2Interface";
+5. "VRFCoordinatorV2Interface"; for random number generation
-6. "LibSignature";
+6. "LibSignature"; for backend validation
-7. "IERC20Extended";
+7. "IERC20Extended"; for Alchemica

 **Functions Review** <br>
 The Gotchiverse houses Districts that comprises of Realm parcels.
 Users can obtain this Realm parcels.
 This forms the basis for